-Although accommodation is a bit more expensive in Malaysia, we feel that overall the country works out quite cheaply.
+Although accommodation is a bit more expensive in Malaysia and you get less for your dollar, we feel that overall the country works out quite cheaply.
 Bus and taxi fares are low and the city rail network in KL is a bargain.
-Local food, particularly Indian is really good value, about $1 for a big thali ( or “banana leaf”) meal sometimes.
+Local food, particularly Indian is really good value, about $1-$2 for a big thali ( or “banana leaf”) meal sometimes.
 Roti and dosa ( thosai) meals come in at around $0.50.
 Street food, paticularly Indian, is dirt cheap, you could easily have full tummies all round for under a dollar a head if you eat vada, bhajis, curry puffs, maybe fruit, even in KL.
 If you go to more upmarket eateries, prices sky rocket.
 Prices for clothes and electrical goods seem really high to me, certainly higher than Australia.
 Drinks prices vary enormously.
 The cheapest beer we’ve found is 4.5 MYR/can for Tiger or Heineken, in a local type shops away from tourist areas.
 7-11 is more expensive for beer, as are the supermarkets.
-The most expensive beer, 10MYR/can.
+The most expensive beer, 16MYR/can.
 Wine is pricey but you can pick up a cheap bottle of red for 45MYR, $15.

 Back Home Kuala Lumpur, Full Review